rl-institut/OWEFE/README.md

 # rli_template
-This repository is based on rli-template, a Ttmplate repository for creating new projects under the RLI's umbrella
+This repository is based on rli-template, a template repository for creating new projects under the RLI's umbrella

 ## Get started